vikasyatnalli/Project1/README.md

-# Project2 is about checking
+# checking first line for conflicts